 What are some specific use cases for Jaxon?

+Jaxon labels can be used for any task that requires natural language processing.
 Some use cases that have seen great success are:

 Monitoring social media, news, and other sources in order to assess trends